Nisha16C/dbaas-new2/DBaaS_template/src/Documentation/readme.md

           <li>
               <p><b>Project and Cluster Creation:</b> BitBlast simplifies Project and Cluster Creation, allowing users to set up and manage their workspaces efficiently.
 This involves initiating new projects and creating clusters (databases) to organize and store project-related data.</p>
           </li>
-          <li> <p><b>Multi-Cluster Creation:</b> Multi-Cluster Creation is a feature that extends the capabilities of BitBlast, allowing users to create and manage multiple clusters simultaneously.
+          <li> <p><b>Multi-Cluster Creation:</b> Multi-Cluster Creation is a feature that extends the capabilities of BitBlast, allowing users to create and manage Multiple clusters simultaneously.
 This is particularly useful for users engaged in complex projects that require diverse sets of data organization.</p>
           </li>
           <li>
               <p><b>Multi-Cloud Support:</b> BitBlast boasts Multi-Cloud Support, enabling users to integrate and work seamlessly across different cloud providers.
 This feature provides flexibility in choosing the cloud environment that best suits the project's needs.</p>